adewes/pyview/README.md

 The package is designed to be modular, so you can use most of the components individually.
 Check out the *scripts* directory for some examples.

+##Terms of Usage

+The code, unless otherwise indicated in the source file, can be freely reused.
+Feel free to include a reference to this code if you reuse it in your own project.

 ##Further information

 This code is currently unmaintained.
 For further information on this code and my PhD work, check out my personal website (http://www.andreas-dewes.de/en/publications).